mardiros/fastlife/docs/source/user/cookbook/handling_forms.md

 The function
 :meth:`pydantic_form <fastlife.adapters.jinjax.renderer.JinjaxRenderer.pydantic_form>`
-invoked here will render the template content, but not the {jinjax:component}`Form` itself to let the choice on how the form behave.
+invoked here will render the template content, but not the `Form` itself to let the choice on how the form behave.
 It also don't render submit buttons to give the control of it too.

 :::{tip}
-The {jinjax:component}`Form` will automatically inject a CSRF token and the app always create a cookie to prevent CSRF attacks.
+The `Form` will automatically inject a CSRF token and the app always create a cookie to prevent CSRF attacks.
 :::